loopwerk/django-generic-notifications/README.md

 The `target` field is a GenericForeignKey that can point to any Django model instance.
 While convenient, accessing targets requires careful consideration for performance.

-**Target Prefetching**: This library requires Django 5.0+ and automatically includes `.prefetch_related("target")` when using the standard query methods.
-This efficiently fetches target objects, but only the direct targets - accessing relationships *through* the target will still cause additional queries.
+When using Django 5.0+, this library automatically includes `.prefetch_related("target")` when using the standard query methods.
+This efficiently fetches target objects, but only the *direct* targets - accessing relationships *through* the target will still cause additional queries.

+*On Django 4.2, you'll need to manually deal with prefetching the `target` relationship.*

 Consider this problematic example that will cause N+1 queries: